OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/social-login/intro.md

 ### Create logic to map users to OutSystems end users { #map-users }

 Ensure you map social login users to [OutSystems end users](../../../develop/security/end-user-manage/intro.md).
-Users that sign in using the social login count as non-anonymous end users, which means they count toward the user limits established in your subscription.
+Note that users that sign in using the social login count as non-anonymous end users.
+This means that they count towards the user limits established in your subscription.

 Use the methods available in the [Users API](../../../ref/apis/auto/users-api.final.md) to create or update end user records.